G6PD Deficiency | Diagnosis, Symptoms, and Treatment

-Glucose-6-phosphate dehydrogenase (G6PD) deficiency is a genetic disorder in which the body lacks the enzyme known as G6PD in red blood cells.
-This defect causes the premature destruction of red blood cells, called haemolysis
+G6PD deficiency (Glucose-6-phosphate dehydrogenase) is a genetic disorder in which the body lacks the important enzyme G6PD in red blood cells.
+This enzyme deficiency leads to the premature breakdown of red blood cells, a condition called haemolysis.
+As a result, affected individuals may experience acute hemolytic anemia, where red blood cells break down faster than the body can replace them.

 Symptoms of G6PD Deficiency in Newborns